 I was mesmerized by the intensity in Sarah's old eyes when everything suddenly flashed a blank bright white and I wondered if she'd spontaneously combusted.
 Looking over to my right, I saw my mother wielding her camera, unscrewing a newly spent flash bulb and smiling.
 "Caught you that time, didn't I?"

 As the party drew to its end, the guests filed past Glen and Beryl in the front hall and, with much oohing and aahing, they bestowed their coffee percolators, imported towels and sheets, crock pots, waffle irons and other hideous matrimonial sundries upon the honoured couple.
 When Sarah's turn came she very simply avoided such ostentation and fuss by setting her small, matchbox-sized gift on the stair to the right of the banister where it wouldn't get stepped on.
 Then, standing on tiptoe, she pulled Glen's head down and planted a kiss on his cheek.
 "I used to have to pick you up to do this," she laughed and then turned to Beryl and gave her a welcoming hug.
-"My congratulations to you both," she said and then slipped out the door to go to her daughter's for her first Christmas in twenty-five years without Frank.
+"My congratulations to you both," she said and then slipped out the door to go to her daughter's for her first Christmas in thirty years without Frank.